 West Ham United

-The FA Women’s Championship, launched in 2018, comprises 11 semi-professional teams, with promotion open to the team that finishes top of the division at the end of the season.
+The Barclays Women’s Championship, initially launched in 2018, comprises 12 semi-professional teams, with promotion open to the team that finishes top of the division at the end of the season.

 London City Lionesses

 The Football Association Women's Challenge Cup Competition, now known as the Women’s FA Cup, began in 1970 and is the largest and most prestigious domestic knockout competition within the women’s game.

 Clubs are eligible to enter the competition provided they compete in the top division of a women’s county league or higher and more than 260 clubs regularly enter annually.

 In 2015, the Final was played at Wembley Stadium for the first time reflecting the incredible growth in interest in the women’s game, attracting a then record crowd of 30,710.